 All statements other than statements of historical facts are forward-looking statements.
-These forward-looking statements are made under the "safe harbor" provision under Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and as defined in the Private Securities Litigation Reform Act of 1995.
+These forwardlooking statements are made under the "safe harbor" provision under Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and as defined in the Private Securities Litigation Reform Act of 1995.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negative of these terms or other comparable terminology.
 These statements are only predictions.
 You should not place undue reliance on forward-looking statements because they involve known and unknown risks, uncertainties and other factors, which are, in some cases, beyond our control and which could materially affect results.
 You should refer to "Item 3.
 Key Information-D. Risk Factors" and elsewhere in this annual report on Form 20-F for specific risks that could cause actual results to be significantly different from those stated in or implied by these forward-looking statements.
 If one or more of these risks or uncertainties occur, or if our underlying assumptions prove to be incorrect, actual events or results may vary significantly from those implied or projected by the forward-looking statements.
 No forward-looking statement is a guarantee of future performance.
 You should read this annual report on Form 20-F and the documents that we reference in this annual report on Form 20-F completely and with the understanding that our actual future results may be materially different from any future results stated in or implied by these forward-looking statements.